 The monument stood in three parts at three downtown Providence locations (the Waterplace Park tunnel, the Providence Journal building and the RI Convention Center) for sixteen years as a testament to the strength of the American spirit.

 In the Spring of 2019, Jennifer Robinson was hired by the City of Providence to direct the reimagining and restoration of the Wall of Hope.
-Collaborating with community partners, philanthropists, businesses and educational institutions, she set the stage for a new site for this spectacular work of communal art.
+In partnership with Arthur Robbins, she scoured the city for a new home for the monument, when John McGinn suggested the colonnade alongside the R.I.
+Convention Center.

 Twenty Rhode Islanders who lost family members in the 9-11 tragedy hosted tile- painting events, and one family that lost a family member on the first plane donated all of the construction labor and equipment.